jboss-developer/jboss-wfk-quickstarts/README.md

 Quickstarts with tutorials in the [Get Started Developing Applications](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/Introduction/ "Get Started Developing Applications") are noted with two asterisks ( ** ) following the quickstart name.

+_Note:_ The quickstart README files use the replaceable value `EAP_HOME` to denote the path to the JBoss EAP 6 installation.
+When you encounter this value in a README file, be sure to replace it with the actual path to your JBoss EAP 6 installation.
+The 'JBOSS_HOME' environment variable, which is used in scripts, continues to work as it has in the past.

 [TOC-quickstart]

 Suggested Approach to the Quickstarts